oviney/containerized-pipeline/README.md

 That said, we only use the trick once we have installed the recommended Jenkins plugins.
 You do this the first time manually by navigating to http://127.0.0.1.
 We extract the default list of plugins using a Pythong script.
 In the Python script I use a Jenkins module that lets you send Groovy scripts via HTTP using the requests libray.
 I decide to take this approach when I discovered that Jenkins doesn't have a REST interface for this types of tasks.
 The Python script sends a request to your Jenkins container, gets a list of the installed Jenkins plugins and writes it to disk.
 Then, sends a request to your Jenkins container, installing all the desired plugins.

+> Let’s stop the container and automate this step:

+`docker stop myjenkins`